The Tale of the Magi

 I looked between the pages containing Tale of the Magi and Julia’s story and saw the jagged edge of a torn page near the book’s spine.

 I cursed under my breath.
 A dull ache was forming behind my eyes again- a remnant of the headache I’d suffered earlier that morning.
 I was paying for my excess on the previous night, but there was too much that needed to be done to give myself time to rest.

 I had forced myself to go to the grove early, before Hope returned from the woods.
 There, Mercy had laughed at my sluggishness and pushed me harder in our practice.

 “This is your fault for drinking too much,” she’d said.

 I shall never do so again, I vowed as I stared down at the torn page.
 I needed more time to examine the clues in the book, but Hope and I would return home, soon.
 I had no time to memorize or copy the text.

 I looked around the library carefully, and then slipped the book under my voluminous skirt.
 Stealing from the palace was a high crime, but it was nothing compared to crimes I’d already committed.

 I looked around again, and when I was satisfied I hadn’t been seen, I hurried back to my room.

 “Thank heavens!”
 I said, closing the trunk’s compartment.
 I’d asked Hope if I could add my things to his hidden compartment, and since there had been enough room he’d agreed.
-Now, in addition to his locket and letters he’d received from coven members, my treatise, my mother’s papers, and my stolen book were hidden in the trunk’s compartment, taking up most of the available space.
+Now, in addition to his locket and letters he’d received from coven members, I’d added my treatise, my mother’s papers, and my stolen book, taking up most of the available space.

 “I take it that you’re ready to leave,” Hope said in a bemused voice.
 I turned to see him leaning against the wall, his arms crossed and his eyes shining in amusement.